nishaq503/biohacking/notes.md

 Yet there is nothing that most of us can do to be a champion marathon runner.
 Between 1897, when we started keeping records of the Boston Marathon, and 1987 there were no winners of the Boston Marathon from either Kenya or Ethiopia.
 Since 1987, while it has not exactly been total domination, a disproportionately large number of the champions are from a very small group of people from the same valley in Kenya and Ethiopia.
-They are from one tribe, the Kelengins, in Kenya of 4 million people, and even then from one subtribe, the Nandi subtribe, of 1 million people.
+They are from one tribe, the Kelengin, in Kenya of 4 million people, and even then from one subtribe, the Nandi subtribe, of 1 million people.
 This is genetics.
 While we all have a genetic range of possibility and we should each aspire to be on the top end of that range, whatever that means in the context of our potential, but if I do not have the genetics to be the worlds faster marathoner, or swimmer, or abstract mathematician, I am simply not going to get there.